We were founded back in 2009 by these guys

 To counter these issues, Mark and David decided to set up Grovelands – a recruitment firm whose great culture would retain recruitment consultants for years, and whose forward-thinking business model made long-term relationship building a financial and business interest.

-They were serious about this model and appointed a CEO, Ben Wilson, who was equality committed to the task, once the business had established its footing.
+They were serious about this model and appointed a CEO, Ben Wilson, who was equally committed to the task, once the business had established its footing.
 By looking after its staff in this way, Grovelands ensured clients and candidates were being looked after too.
 Our recruitment consultants became more than just people-finders; they were business builders.
 The team grew, we won awards – our model worked.

 And it turns out, actually listening to your clients has an interesting effect… We noticed that they were asking us not just about recruiting staff and managing new teams, they were also asking us bigger questions – could we help with their business strategy?
 How could they make their organisation more effective?
 Could we support them through major transformation?